-- All off-street parking must have direct access to a public thoroughfare from an alley, driveway, maneuvering aisle, or permanent access easement. - ii.
-If an improved alley with a right-of-way of at least eighteen (18) feet is provided, all off-street parking must be accessed from the alley.
+- i.
+All off-street parking must have direct access to a public thoroughfare from an ALLEY, driveway, maneuvering aisle, or permanent access EASEMENT. - ii.
+If an ALLEY is provided, all off-street parking must be ACCESSED from the ALLEY.

 e.
 Circulation